LeaderOfQUOM/PVZStuff/README.md

 push ebx			comment:	esp -4

 * comment of instruction at the start of a function contains data of what variables were in stack, and what were in registers (esp is relative to its value at function call)
-example on real function (1312D0 - damage to zombie with armor):
+example on real function comment (1312D0 - damage to zombie with armor):
 Calculation of damage if zombie has armor
 Stack:
 +C   projModifier